zira-dev/docs/company/about.md

         </div>
       </div>
     <div class="uk-width-expand@m">
       <div class="uk-card uk-card-default uk-card-body" style="box-shadow: 0 0 0 0">We emerged from a large scale industrial research project by UC Berkeley, MIT, and the University of Chicago.
-    The research aimed at understanding how data and analytics can help industrial manufacturers save resources (specificaly energy).
-Zira was deployed in more than 100 plants from all industrial verticals.
-    The results were clear, we were able to save manufacturers hundreds of thousands of dollars and cut just as many tons of carbon emissions in the process.
+The research aimed to understand how data and analytics can help industrial manufacturers save resources (specifically energy).
+Zira was deployed in more than 100 plants from all industrial verticals and the results were clear.
+We were able to save manufacturers hundreds of thousands of dollars and cut just as many tons of carbon emissions in the process.
 You can learn more about the project by <a href="https://www.energy.ca.gov/publications/2019/unlocking-industrial-energy-efficiency-through-optimized-energy-management">clicking here</a>.

-Moving forward, we think we can do even better.
         <div class="uk-grid-match uk-child-width-expand@s uk-text-center" uk-grid>
           <div class="uk-card uk-card-default uk-card-body" style="box-shadow: 0 0 0 0">
             <img src="/uploads/ucb.png" alt="UC Berkeley">